OrderedSet86/garden-of-grind-doc/pages/rules.md

 9. **Savescumming is allowed**
     - Do RNG task, check outcome, restore backup if failed
 10. **difficulty=hard**
-11. **Worldedit is banned, but we changed the following settings to make Schematica printer easier**
+11. **Worldedit is allowed**
-    - In `Schematica.cfg`:
-        - `B:placeInstantly=true`
-        - `I:placeDelay=0`
-    - This only pulls blocks from inventory, which is a more "legit" way to build structures.
+    - We initially tried to do Schematica only, as this takes from player inventory, but it doesn't support microblocks.
+This was burning out our builders so we voted that it would be allowed.
-    - Note that normal stargate rules allow Worldedit for cosmetic purposes:
+    - Note that normal stargate rules allow Worldedit for cosmetic purposes: https://docs.google.com/document/d/1Iww1FNLkCuun6s6LW7Q6_1Z1aldtxYeRxYOeq_P-vK8/edit
 12. **Pollution off**

 ### Manual Garden of Grind (MGoG) (2022-2024)